variancexplained/genai-lab-slm/notes/eda.md

 1. Data Overview and Summary

 • Brief introduction to the dataset
-• Summary statistics for numerical variables (e.g., rating, vote_sum, vote_count, review_length)
+• Summary statistics for numerical variables (e.g., rating, vote_sum, vote_count, eda_review_length)
 • Overview of categorical variables (e.g., app_name, category, author)
 • Description of the time range covered by the dataset